dmvieira/driftage/doc/example.rst

 * `Csv Executor <https://github.com/dmvieira/driftage/tree/master/examples/health_monitor/executor>`_: as an executor that validates if filesystem is ok and saves detected Concept Drift.

-As Knowledge Base `TimescaleDB <https://www.timescale.com/>`_ was choose because it is full compatible with SQLAlchemy used in :doc:`connection adapter <driftage.analyser>` and handle timeseries data very well.
+As Knowledge Base `TimescaleDB <https://www.timescale.com/>`_ was choose because it is full compatible with SQLAlchemy used in :doc:`connection adapter <driftage.kb>` and handle timeseries data very well.

 The full example can be executed using `Docker Compose <https://docs.docker.com/compose/install/>`_ following these 3 steps: